Junior Research Groups

 To further strengthen its translational research goals, the DKFZ has launched an innovative program supporting a growing number of Junior Clinical Cooperation Units (CCUs).
 These units provide clinically active researchers with financial resources and protected research time to establish a translationally focused research group.
 Since 2021, these CCUs have enabled scientific independence and fostered the development of experienced clinician-scientists before they assume leadership roles in clinical practice.
 Currently, several Junior Clinical Cooperation Units at the DKFZ work closely with specific programs at the University Hospitals in Heidelberg and Mannheim, including medical oncology, surgery, neurology, and imaging.

-We are looking for a creative, ambitious, and collaborative early career scientist to establish an independent, tenure-track junior research group to pursue cutting-edge questions in any of our research topics: Cell and Tumor Biology, Functional and Structural Genomics, Cancer Risk Factors and Prevention, Immunology, Infection & Cancer and Imaging and Radiology (www.dkfz.de/en/research).
-Cross-cutting programs focused on single cell or disruptive biotechnologies, cancer prevention, digital oncology, disease-specific focus groups, translation are also welcomed.
+Once a year we look for a creative, ambitious, and collaborative early-career researcher to establish and lead an independent junior research group, with the position offered on a tenure-track basis, to pursue cutting-edge questions in any of our research topics: Cell and Tumor Biology, Functional and Structural Genomics, Epidemiology, Public Health, Prevention and Survivorship, Immunology, Infection & Cancer and Imaging and Radiology (www.dkfz.de/en/research).
+Participation in cross-cutting programs focused on biomedical engineering and technology development, cancer prevention, digital oncology, and translational approaches is also welcomed.
 A successful applicant will have an outstanding postdoctoral track record and strong background in basic tumor biology and/or preclinical cancer research.

-The scientific symposium with individual interviews will take place in Heidelberg on Wednesday, October 15, 2025.
+The scientific symposium with individual interviews takes place in Heidelberg.

 Activities